bhisaac/5eFP/5eFP-SRD.md

 ### Lightfoot
 As a lightfoot halfling, you can easily hide from notice, even using other people as cover.
 You’re inclined to be affable and get along well with others.

-Lightfoots are more prone to wanderlust than other halflings, and often dwell alongside other races or take up a nomadic life.
+Lightfoots are more prone to wanderlust than other halflings, and often dwell alongside other species or take up a nomadic life.

 **Ability Score Increase.** If you assign a +1 or +2 to your Charisma score during character creation, increase your Charisma score by an additional +1.